Exterior

-When it comes to the duration of exterior house painting,
+When it comes to the duration of an exterior house painting,

-this is clearly based in preparation, materials and skillful application.
+this is clearly based on preparation, quality of materials and skillful application.

 Cleaning